 Now you know how to identify your Imposter Syndrome triggers and start to reframe your Automatic Negative Thoughts.

-Be sure to do the exercise every time you hear that inner critic raise its voice in your head.
+Be sure to do the exercise every time your thoughts turn nasty.

 Document all of your ANTs and all of your TRIGGERS because awareness is key.

 You can’t necessarily see a trigger coming – even when you know what they are – but you can get faster at intercepting and redirecting your ANTs before they cause you to self sabotage.